 The government has set up the Delta Programme to prepare our country for the impact of climate change.
 The Rhine needs to be able to discharge increasingly large volumes of water.
 In order to minimise the risk of flooding, rivers are being given more room and dykes are being improved.

 The preferential strategy is geared to the characteristics of the river tributaries and seeks to link up with other interventions along the rivers, for example, for the natural environment, water quality or habitation.
 The Preferential Strategy for the Rhine will be reviewed within the context of the policy choices that are being prepared in the purview of Integrated River Management.

-To view the progress made in this area, click here: River Rhine in Delta Programme 2018.
+Read about the progress made in the Rhine region in Delta Programme 2020.